lesson 3.9.1 client-server vs peer-to-peer

 Think of this like a Restaurant.

-The Server is the kitchen.
-It holds all the "food" (files, webpages, emails) and provides "services" (printing, security).
+The kitchen is the server.
+It holds all the "food" (files, webpages, emails) and provides "services" via the chef (authentication, printing, security).

-The Clients are the customers.
-They request things from the server.
+The customers are the clients.
+They request things from the kitchen.
 They don't serve each other.

 Client-Server Network